nasa/Common-Metadata-Repository/search-app/docs/api.md

   * native_id
   * name
   * long_name
-  * associations - a map of the concept ids of concepts that can be associated with the service.
+  * associations - a map of the concept ids of concepts that are associated with the service.
-  * association-details - a map of the concept ids, optional revision ids, and optional data of concepts that can be associated with the service.
+  * association-details - a map of the concept ids, optional revision ids, and optional data of concepts that are associated with the service.

 __Example__